0x1eef/lockf.rb/README.md

 ## Examples

-### Blocking
+### Synchronization

+#### Synchronize

+The `synchronize` and `synchronize!` methods provide both a locking, and non-blocking lock that is released automatically when the block yields and returns control to the caller.
+The non-blocking form (`synchronize!`) raises a subclass of SystemCallError if the lock cannot be acquired right away.

-The following example creates an anonymous lock that is backed by an unlinked, randomly named temporary file.
-The lock attempt will block until the lock can be acquired, and each process that is spawned by the parent process will acquire the lock serially:
+With all that said, the next example uses the blocking-form of these two methods, the synchronize method, to create a critical section that is executed serially by multiple processes.
+The example creates an "anonymous" lock that is backed by an unlinked, randomly named temporary file:

 ```ruby
 #!/usr/bin/env ruby